Why create a checklist when starting hospice?

 - Take note of which room they prefer to spend most of their time in.
 This can include preferences such as the bed and chair they use, and other comfort options.

-Pain management questions to ask
+Pain management questions to ask you loved one

 - Is pain medication welcome even if it dulls awareness?